Don’t Worry, The Military At The Border Is Ignoring The White House

-In a truly shocking and unprecedented turn of events, the White House authorized the use of “lethal force” at the Mexican border, per a cabinet order signed on Wednesday by Chief of Staff John Kelly, as previously reported by Inquisitr.
+In a truly shocking and unprecedented turn of events, the White House authorized the use of “lethal force” at the Mexican border, per a cabinet order signed on Wednesday by Chief of Staff John Kelly, as previously reported by the Inquisitr.

 This is terrifying news for those who imagine hundreds of immigrants, including women and children, being gunned down by American troops.
 However, that’s not going to happen — despite the authorization from the White House.